Ambler's Texaco Gas Station: Restoration

 The combined grant and village-funded restoration included door, window, and roof repairs, along with interior and exterior repainting.
 The repainting matched the station's 1940s color scheme.
 On April 24, 2007, the National Park Service presented a plaque commemorating the restoration project at the station.
-In early May 2007, with the restoration completed, Ambler's Texaco Gas Station reopened as a visitor's center.
+In early May 2007, with the restoration completed, Ambler's Texaco Gas Station reopened as a visitor center.

 Following the restoration, the station evokes the 1940s; the interior is complete with a potbelly stove, tiny Coca-Cola bottle and antique Dwight Lumber/Route 66 advertising yardsticks.
 Also inside are an old cash register, old 7 Up bottles and a plaid stamp saver book.
 The restored station is owned by the village of Dwight.

 Architecture

-The Ambler's Texaco Station is built in a common gas station style known as "house and canopy" style or "domestic style."
+The Ambler's Texaco Station is built in a common gas station style known as "house and canopy" style or "domestic style".
 The style was developed by Standard Oil of Ohio in 1916, and consisted of a small house-like building with an attached porte-cochère or canopy.
 The canopy extended out over the pumps to protect customers from the weather.
 The style was meant to evoke feelings of home and comfort in travelers and, in turn, to make people more at ease buying goods from the station.

 The one-story building has no basement and originally consisted of only the house and canopy portion, and three Texaco gas pumps.
 The house, or main office portion of the station includes the interior office and the men's and women's restrooms.
 The men's restroom is accessed from the interior office and the women's restroom is accessed via an outside door on the south side of the building.
 The original "LADIES" sign still protrudes from the wall above the entrance.
 The entire house section of the station is 23 feet (7.0 m) by 14 feet (4.3 m).
 The exterior of the building is wood and sided with clapboard, save the garage bay area which is concrete block.
 The bay was built during World War II, between 1941–45, and material shortages forced the use of the differing building material.

 The building has a wooden, side gabled roof covered with asphalt shingles, which extends over the station's canopy.
 The canopy supporting piers originally "flared out" and have been altered since the building's original construction.
 The three original Texaco pumps were replaced with 1960s era Marathon pumps, which are on display in the service bay.
-The Marathon change-over also resulted in a sign being attached to the roof of the service bay which read "Marathon," this sign is no longer extant.
+The Marathon change-over also resulted in a sign being attached to the roof of the service bay which read "Marathon"; this sign is no longer extant.